DaniAGonzalez/Interpretability-Protein-Function-Prediction/README.md

 LinkedIn: https://linkedin.com/in/danielaalejandra

-For questions, feedback, or collaboration, feel free to open an issue or reach out directly.
+For questions, feedback, or collaboration, feel free to open an issue or contact me directly.